atomiks/tippyjs-react/README.md

 All of the native Tippy.js props can be passed to the component.

-Visit [All Props](https://atomiks.github.io/tippyjs/all-props/) to view the complete table.
+Visit [All Props](https://atomiks.github.io/tippyjs/v6/all-props/) to view the complete list.

 ```jsx
 <Tippy